MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-configure-user.md

 ---
 title: Connect to Azure Stack with PowerShell as a user | Microsoft Docs
-description: Steps to connect to Azure Stack using PowerShell.
+description: Learn how to connect to Azure Stack with Powershell.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs